 We are interested in diverging software development practices between GitHub and the Penumbra, and so we measured a variety of attributes for each repository.
-To analyze the large number of commits in our dataset, we modified git2net [14] and PyDriller [36] to extract only commit metadata, ignoring the contents of binary "diff" blobs for performance.
+To analyze the large number of commits in our dataset, we modified git2net [15] and PyDriller [38] to extract only commit metadata, ignoring the contents of binary "diff" blobs for performance.
 We measured the number of git branches per repository (later, in Fig. 2, we count only remote branches, and ignore origin/HEAD, which is an alias to the default branch), but otherwise concerned ourselves only with content in the main branch, so as to disambiguate measurements like "number of commits."

 From the full commit history of the main branch we gather the total number of commits, the hash and time of each commit, the length in characters of each commit message, and the number of repository contributors denoted by unique author email addresses.
 (Email addresses are not an ideal proxy for contributors; a single contributor may use multiple email addresses, for example if they have two computers that are configured differently.
 Unfortunately, git commit data does not disambiguate usernames.
-With a broader sample of git records, author identity disambiguation may be possible [40] but for now, unique email addresses remain the closest available proxy.
-Note that even for GitHub repositories in our baseline sample we use the underlying git repository data, so the use of emails-as-proxy is consistent across both samples.)
+Past work [16, 42] has attempted to disambiguate authors based on a combination of their commit names and commit email addresses, but we considered this out of scope for our work.
+By not applying identity disambiguation to either the Penumbra or GitHub repositories, the use of emails-as-proxy is consistent across both samples.
+If identity disambiguation would add bias, for example if disambiguation is more successful on formulaic university email addresses found on academic Penumbra hosts than it is on GitHub data, then using emails as identifiers will provide a more consistent view.)
 From the current state (head commit of the main branch) of the repository we measure the number of files per repository.
 This avoids ambiguity where files may have been renamed, split, or deleted in the commit history.
-We apply $cloc^{[3]}$ , the "Count Lines of Code" utility, to identify the top programming language per repository by file counts and by lines of code.
+We apply cloc,3 the "Count Lines of Code" utility, to identify the top programming language per repository by file counts and by lines of code.